top of page

 Who we are today...

 CAMP HOPE, Inc. is an independent organization serving Allegany County Maryland and the surrounding areas.
-Each summer, around 400 youth and adults from various churches and denominations repair between 55 and 60 homes during a four-week period.
-We have been serving the area for over 40 years!
+Prior to 2020, around 400 youth and adults from various churches and denominations repair between 55 and 60 homes during a four-week period.
+After a 2 year hiatus due to COVID, from 2022 - 2025 we had between 150-200 campers repairing homes each summer.
+We served the area for over 45 years!

-The CAMP HOPE vision is kept alive by the many volunteers and home owners as well as a committed Board of Directors, Administrative & Projects Director Charlie Yarnall, Program Director Amy Willis, Secretary Linda Brumage, Projects Assistants Jim Mullan and Craig Hartsock, and several supply drivers and camp counselors.
-Without all of these dedicated individuals, CAMP HOPE would not be the thriving organization that it is today.
+The CAMP HOPE vision was kept alive by the many volunteers and home owners as well as a committed Board of Directors, Projects Director Jim Mullan, Projects Assistant Craig Hartsock, Program Director Amy Willis, Administrative Director Ron Tenaglio, Secretary Linda Brumage, and several supply drivers and camp counselors.
+Without all of these dedicated individuals, CAMP HOPE would not have thrived in recent years.

 bottom of page